-IFRS 16, Leases, introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
+Effective January 1, 2019, the Company adopted IFRS 16, Leases ("IFRS 16"), using the modified retrospective application method, without restatement of prior year financial statements.
+IFRS 16 introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 This standard substantially carries forward the lessor accounting requirements of IAS 17, Leases, while requiring enhanced disclosures to be provided by lessors.
-The new standard is effective for annual periods beginning on or after January 1, 2019.
-Earlier application is permitted for entities that apply IFRS 15 at or before the date of initial adoption of IFRS 16.
 Other areas of the lease accounting model have been impacted, including the definition of a lease.
-Management has assessed the standard and determined that the application of IFRS 16 is not expected to have a material impact on amounts recorded in the Company's consolidated financial statements.
+The application of IFRS 16 did not result in the recognition of any lease liabilities in the Company's consolidated financial statements.